06 Safeguarding children, young people and vulnerable adults policy

 weeks, three months, and thereafter at three to six monthly intervals.

-06.9 E-safety (including all electronic devices with internet capacity) and social media.
+(including all electronic devices with imaging and sharing capabilities)

 Online Safety